-- Import the render
+- Unzip the file

 How the Facebook 3D photos feature works

 The Facebook 3D photo feature was announced back in May 2018 at their annual F8 conference.
 The new feature was rolled out to all of its users who own an iOS device with dual lenses such as the iPhone 7 Plus, iPhone 8 Plus or above.
 Although it’s more of a “3D render” than a real 3D photo, this functionality works by giving the appearance of depth to a static, flat image and allows users to tilt the image with a Parallax effect.